24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 4. Burst or Leaking Pipes

 Frozen pipe failures dominate winter months — particularly in homes with PEX or copper supply lines running through unheated crawl spaces, exterior walls, or garage ceilings.
 A failed ½-inch supply line can dump 100+ gallons of water per hour into a finished basement.
-Water heater ruptures account for another chunk of basement flood calls; old water heaters in basement utility rooms eventually fail, and the failure mode is sometimes a sudden tank rupture rather than a slow leak.
+Water heater ruptures account for another chunk of basement water damage calls; old water heaters in basement utility rooms eventually fail, and the failure mode is sometimes a sudden tank rupture rather than a slow leak.

 5. Spring Thaw and Heavy Rain Events

-Our Basement Flood Restoration Process
+Our Basement Water Damage Restoration Process

-1. Emergency Dispatch (60-Minute Response Target)
+1. Emergency Dispatch (Fast Emergency Response)

 2. Source Identification

-Before extraction starts, we identify what caused the flood.
+Before extraction starts, we identify what caused the water damage.
 This determines water category (Category 1, 2, or 3 per IICRC S500), insurance billing track, and prevention recommendations.
 Active sump pumps that failed are tested; foundation cracks are documented; sewer backups are noted; pipe bursts are isolated by shutting off the affected supply line.

 3. Bulk Water Extraction